Do solar panels really save you money?

 |System size (kW)||Annual Solar Energy Production (kWh)||Carbon Emission Reductions per year (metric tons)|

 A good comparison point to use when thinking about carbon emissions is that a typical vehicle emits 4.7 metric tons of carbon dioxide every year.
 When you take into consideration that the national system size average in the U.S. is 6 kW (6,000 watts), a solar panel system comfortably offsets the emissions produced by one fossil fuel automobile in a year.
 In addition to significant bill savings, a solar system comes with the satisfaction of “taking a car off the road,” so to speak.

 Solar panels can create big savings

 Ultimately, regardless of whether you’re looking at finances or carbon emissions, a solar panel system will generate big savings for homeowners.
-As the first data table illustrates, 20-year electricity savings from solar can be significant, ranging from the low end of $7k to upwards of $30k.
+As the first data table illustrates, 20-year electricity savings from solar can be significant, ranging from the low end of $10k to almost $30k.
 The deciding factor will primarily be the cost of electricity, which varies significantly depending on where you live.
 Nonetheless, a good rule of thumb is if you live in a state with middle- to upper-level utility rates, solar will be a risk-free investment with major returns.
 On the emissions side, as panel system size increases, so do the CO2 reductions in the surrounding environment, making solar an eco-conscious investment.
 If you’re looking for customized estimates not only around potential solar savings but also around the cost of a solar panel system, try our Solar Calculator.
 If you’re ready to start looking at quotes from pre-screened solar contractors in your area, check out the EnergySage Solar Marketplace.